Pore shrinkage is a big myth. You can clean them out and dress them up, but you can’t shrink them

 DO PORES AGE YOU?

 The more visible your pores, the older you look.
-The best way I can explain it is in the context of baby’s bums.
+The best way I can explain it is in the context of new born baby’s bums.
 Honestly!
-The health of a baby’s skin isn’t simply the absence of damaging UV exposure, but also the absence of pores, which don’t develop until later.
+The health of a baby’s skin isn’t simply the absence of damaging UV exposure, but also the absence of pores, because they don’t develop until later.

 WHAT IS A PORE?